 |Religion||Faith of the Seven|

 The Golden Tooth, also called the Tooth, is the seat of House Lefford in the westerlands.
 It is located along the river road and is east of Ashemark and Sarsfield, west of Riverrun and Pinkmaiden, and north of Hornvale.
-Although the Golden Tooth is a small castle, it is a hard strong keep commanding the hill road.

 - See also: Images of the Golden Tooth